loelkes/ansible-octoprint/CONTRIBUTING.md

 ## Coding conventions

 * This is open source software.
 Code should be as simple and transparent as possible.
 Favour clarity over brevity.
-* The code should be compatible with Ansible >= 2.14.
+* The code should be compatible with Ansible >= 2.15.
-* The code should be compatible with Python >= 3.7.
 * Commits should be [signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 ## Testing

-Please ensure your changes are tested on as wide a variety of target devices as possible, including where possible:
+Please ensure your changes are tested on as wide a variety of target devices as possible, including where possible the latest versions of Debian, Ubuntu and Raspbian.

-- Raspi Lite OS 32-bit and 64-bit
-- Ubuntu Bionic (18.04 LTS), Focal (20.04 LTS) & Jammy (22.04 LTS)
-- Ubuntu Kinetic (22.10)
-- Debian Bullseye (11)

 ## Submitting changes

-Please send a [GitHub Pull Request to Ansible-Octoprint](https://github.com/semuconsulting/ansible_octoprint/pulls) with a clear list of what you've done (read more about [pull requests](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests)).
+Please send a [GitHub Pull Request to Ansible-OctoPrint](https://github.com/loelkes/ansible-octoprint/pulls) with a clear list of what you've done (read more about [pull requests](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests)).
 Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).

 Please sign all commits - see [Signing GitHub Commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) for instructions.